nikitavoloboev/data/docs/programming-languages/swift/swift-libraries/swift-libraries.md

 - [NotSwiftUI](https://github.com/Jonas1197/notSwiftUI) - Designed to help you create UI components quickly and efficiently with code.
 - [Switches Animations](https://github.com/jwd-ali/Switch-Animations) - Animate switch collection, Add Beautiful Customise Switch in your application to boost UI and UX.
 - [TempiFFT](https://github.com/jscalo/tempi-fft) - Real-time audio input and FFT written entirely in Swift for iOS.
+- [TTProgressHUD](https://github.com/honkmaster/TTProgressHUD) - Light weight HUD written in SwiftUI meant to display the progress of an ongoing task on iOS.

 ## macOS